 A conifer branch with yellowing needles and small brosn spots on the underside of the needles.

-Spongy moths lay their eggs in protected areas on both natural and artificial surfaces.
-Egg masses are quarter-sized fuzzy, tan colored and contain 500-100 eggs.
-Spongy moth is a pest with a host range up to 300 plants species.
-Spongy moth caterpillars defoliate trees and can impact forests and related industries.
-This species is currently under quarantine in Lake and Cook counties in the state of Minnesota and as well as other states across the Eastern US.
-They hitchhike on items like:
+Spongy moths lay egg masses in protected areas on both natural and artificial surfaces.
+Egg masses are quarter-sized, fuzzy, tan colored, and contain 500-100 eggs.
+Spongy moth is a pest with a host range of up to 300 plants species.
+Spongy moth caterpillars defoliate trees, impacting forests and related industries.
+This species is currently under quarantine in Lake and Cook counties in Minnesota, as well as in several eastern states.

 • Christmas trees